yorevs/hspylib/modules/firebase/src/main/README.md

-# HomeSetup - Firebase integration
+# HsPyLib - Firebase integration

 ## Upload and Download files to/from your firebase database